Rivers throw 3 TD passes as Colts rally past Bengals 31-27

-Indy began its comeback when tight end Trey Burton took a direct snap and scored on a 1-yard run.
-And after Cincinnati added a 47-yard field goal, Philip Rivers cut the halftime deficit to 24-21 with a 10-yard TD pass to Burton and a 17-yarder to Zach Pascal with 15 seconds left.
+Instead, tight end Trey Burton took a direct snap and scored on a 1-yard run.
+After Cincinnati added a 47-yard field goal, Rivers threw TD passes of 10 yards to Burton and 17 yards to Zach Pascal with 15 seconds left in the half to make it 24-21. .

-Bullock’s 55-yard field goal late in the third quarter extended Cincinnati’s lead to 27-21.
-But Rivers answered with the scoring play to Doyle and the Bengals never receovered.

 WHAT A RELIEF